osrf/gazebo_tutorials/clone_simulation/tutorial.md

 Spawn a sphere using the upper toolbar.

-Go back to terminal where your `cloner` is running and press `ENTER` to trigger the simulation cloning.
+Go back to the terminal where your `cloner` is running and press `ENTER` to trigger the simulation cloning.

 ~~~